-Watch the 50th anniversary trailer for Jean-Luc Godard's Breathless:
+Watch the new 50th anniversary trailer for Jean-Luc Godard's Breathless from YouTube:

 Breathless is a 1960 French drama film directed by Jean-Luc Godard.
 Godard's first feature-length film is among the inaugural films of French New Wave.
 It's based on a story by fellow New Wave director François Truffaut.
 The film was released the year after Truffaut's The 400 Blows and Alain Resnais' Hiroshima, Mon Amour.
 Together the three films brought international acclaim to nouvelle vague (new wave).
 At the time, Breathless attracted much attention for its bold visual style and the innovative editing use of jump cuts.
 The NY Times called this restored print "immaculate and glowing."
 Visit this website for more info on its release.

 I've been in love with Jean Seberg from the first time I saw this film.

 Taylor on Jun 13, 2010

 This is a great trailer for a hugely influential film.
 But while everyone should get around to seeing this at some point, I would caution that the film isn't necessarily as action-packed or narratively driving as this trailer might imply.
 Just about the whole movie is talk, mostly between the two leads.
 It is an interesting movie, but personally I'm not sure I liked it that much.
 The characters turn out to be self-absorbed monsters with no compassion for others.
 Nevertheless, there was before Breathless, and there was after Breathless.
 As Roger Ebert put it, "modern movies begin here."
 Without Godard, there would be no Bonnie and Clyde, no Mean Streets, no New Hollywood, no Tarantino, no Wong Kar-Wai, etc. etc.